One More Time (band): Career

-In 1992, they began their international career with the release of the single "Highland", which peaked at No. 1 in Belgium, No. 2 in Sweden, and the top 80 in several countries in Europe, such as the Netherlands, UK and Germany.
+In 1992, they began their international career with the release of the single "Highland", which peaked at No. 1 in Belgium, No. 2 in Sweden, and the top 80 in several countries in Europe, such as the Netherlands and Germany.
 The Highland album, on which the single was featured, went gold in South Africa.
 Their second self-titled album, which followed in 1994, was not as successful as the previous album.
 But the third album, their first in Swedish, was a successful reentry to the Swedish charts in 1996.
 They also released an English version of the album.
 The group toured frequently in Europe for several years, but in 1998, they decided not to tour abroad anymore, since they wanted to be present at home for their, by that time, small kids.

 In the summer of 2021, One More Time announced that the band will reunite after a 24-year break.

 Nanne Grönvall has had a successful solo career in Sweden since her first solo album was released in 1998.

 Peter Grönvall is the son of ABBA's Benny Andersson.